JoshMatthew/BACKEND-erc20-demo-Hereum/README.md

 ```console
 user@me:~$ npm init --y
 ```
-Once it's initialized you can now initialize a local git repo by
+Once npm is initialized you can now initialize a local git repo by
 ```console
 user@me:~$ git init
 ```